Our own capital – NEFCO’s Investment Fund

 Arctic Council Project Support Instrument (PSI)

 The Arctic Council Project Support Instrument is a multi-donor pilot facility established at the initiative of the Arctic Council and managed by NEFCO.
 PSI became operational in 2014 when Russia made a larger contribution to this fund.
-In addition to Russia, the US, Finland, Iceland, Norway, NEFCO and the Sami parliament of Norway also contributes to this fund.
+In addition to Russia, the US, Finland, Iceland, Norway, Sweden, NEFCO and the Sami parliament of Norway also contributes to this fund.
 The purpose here is to support the environmental work of the Arctic Council.
 The pilot phase has focused on providing support to project preparation and demonstration activities related to the introduction of a number of environmental friendly solutions primarily in the Russian Arctic area.
 By June 2019, the fund stands at EUR 12 million, out of which EUR 10 million has been contributed by Russia.
 The fund’s environmental cooperation is unique since it involves both a number of Nordic/EU states as well as Russia and the US.
 Funds have so far been made available in the form of grants.

 Nordic Initiative for Energy Efficiency and Humanitarian Support – Ukraine (NIU)